mikeal/dagdb/Schema.md

 `head` is the DagDB transaction head for the primary store.

 `index` is the stored secondary index.
-They key being the secondary key and the value being *another* HashMapRoot.
+The key being the secondary key and the value being *another* HashMapRoot.
 The keys in the final HAMT are the multibase(base64) cid's of the original data.